jimenasalinasgroppo/MDEF/docs/term1/03-Roles of prototyping.md

 - What hyperlocal communities in Barcelona are “gendered” (i.e. all male, all female, queer/only) and **what are their primary unattended needs**?

-- How does caregiving roles relate to Intimate Partner Violence?
+- How do caregiving roles relate to Intimate Partner Violence?
 Building on that - **how does caregiving relate to domestic tasks and how can we redefine who is in charge of what in a household of the future**?

 - How is masculinity defined in queer spaces?
 What **aspects are those qualified as “toxic” and which of those in turn lead to increased or potential IPV**?